dnmfarrell/perltricks-static/content/article/how-to-benchmark-perl-code-for-speed.md

 equalsAssign 148159/s           4%           --
 ```

 The results above are ordered from slowest to fastest (as seen by the rate/s measurement).
-This benchmark shows that the equalsAssign code block was on average 4% faster than the shiftAssign code block.
+This benchmark shows that the equalsAssign code block was 4% faster than the shiftAssign code block.

 ### Additional Tips

 -   Try to use the minimum set of code required for the behavior required - this will increase the accuracy of the benchmark pertaining to operations being benchmarked.
--   Use a negative number as the CPU seconds count for "timethese" or "cmpthese".
+-   Use a negative number as the CPU seconds count for `timethese` or `cmpthese`.
 This specifies the minimum number of CPU seconds to run.
 [Some sources](http://www.perlmonks.org/?node_id=8745) recommend at least -5 seconds to avoid inaccurate benchmarks.
 -   Sanity check your results: if you're not sure try comparing two code blocks with one obviously slower than the other to check that Benchmark is returning sensible results.
 -   Compare code examples rather than time individual ones: the actual execution time of a block of code is usually not that important; knowing which set of code is faster than the other however is useful as this will generally be a repeatable occurrence.
 -   If you require more in depth benchmarking consider using [Devel::NYTProf](https://metacpan.org/module/Devel::NYTProf).